-Vegetables are integral part of our diet.
-A well-formulated ketogenic diet contains a few servings of low-carb vegetables with the majority of meals.
+A well-formulated ketogenic diet may contain a few servings of low-carb vegetables with the majority of meals.
 Choosing fresh, local and seasonal produce provides the body with micronutrients, trace vitamins and minerals and important fiber content.

 A simple steam job for broccoli or cauliflower is a quick and easy option to get in vegetables with every meal.
 Bulk prepping broccoli and making cauliflower rice are some of my favorite ways to prepare accessible food for my family.